junuxyz/junuxyz.github.io/content/posts/fluent-python-cheat-sheet.md

 **About _hash_**

 _What is hash and what does it mean to be hashable?_

+> The hash() built-in function works directly with built-in types and falls back to calling __hash__ for user-defined types.
+If two objects compare equal, their hash values must also be equal, otherwise the hash table algorithm does not work.

 A _hash_ is a numeric value that Python calculates for a hashable object.
 It's like a unique, short fingerprint for that specific object.